How to choose and configure Hugo’s AI Model

 What does Hugo’s built-in fallback model do?

-The fallback model helps Hugo continue answering when the selected model cannot process a request, for example during an outage, limitation, or provider issue.
+The fallback model helps Hugo continue answering when the selected model cannot process a request, such as during an outage, temporary limitation, or provider issue.

 Should I enable image processing?

-Enable image processing if customers often send screenshots, interface captures, or visual context that Hugo can use to answer more accurately.
+Enable image processing when customers frequently send screenshots, interface captures, product images, or other visual context that Hugo can use to answer more accurately.

 Should I enable audio transcription?

-Enable audio transcription if customers send voice messages, especially on mobile or messaging channels such as WhatsApp.
+Enable audio transcription when customers send voice messages, particularly through mobile and messaging channels such as WhatsApp.

 Is changing the model enough to improve Hugo’s answers?

 Not always.
-Model choice matters, but answer quality also depends on your training sources, instructions, routing, and test process.
-If Hugo gives weak answers, review your knowledge and instructions before switching models.
+Model choice matters, but answer quality also depends on your training sources, instructions, routing rules, and testing process.
+When Hugo provides weak answers, review its knowledge and instructions before switching models.

 Thank you!